 Their small, flat bodies allow them to easily hide in the folds of mattresses, bedding, clothing, and – beware travellers! - in suitcases.
 They are most typically found in bedrooms, as this is the most accessible place to feed.
 Bed bugs are most active at night, so the insects themselves are rarely seen.
 Bed bugs are attracted to our body’s warm temperature and the carbon dioxide we usually exhale while sleeping.

-Although less common they can also be found in other areas of our home, generally in areas where we rest or sleep such as a sitting room, where they may infest sofas and armchairs or other furnishings.
+Although less common, they can also be found in other areas of our home, generally in areas where we rest or sleep, such as a sitting room, where they may infest sofas and armchairs or other furnishings.

 Indications of a bed bug problem

-On your skin – the appearance of little red spots, possibly itchy and swollen, similar to a rash.
+On your skin – the appearance of tiny red spots, possibly itchy and swollen, similar to a rash.
 These will appear on any exposed area of skin, most noticeable in the morning.
 This may be a bite from a bed bug during the night.

 You may see the bed bugs themselves or shed skin from one.

 Egg clusters on areas around the bed, most noticeable on furniture.

 A strange, sweet sickly smell